sgmurphy/wordpress-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.23.69 =
+* Updated Brute-Force Login Protection to integrate better with login forms from other plugins like WP User Manager and StranoWeb Ajax Login.
+* Added option to hide the Brute-Force Login Protection logo on the login page.
+* Checked code for compatibility with WordPress 6.6.

 = 4.23.68 =
 * Updated Brute-Force Login Protection to integrate better with login forms from other plugins like WooCommerce and Ultimate Membership.